Code-Institute-Submissions/raeel97-spill-the-t_MarResub/README.md

 Agile Development was used to plan the project.
 This was implemented using a kanban board in github issues and projects.

+[Here](https://github.com/users/raeel97/projects/1) is the link to the kanban board in question.

 First the **user stories** were mapped to **issues**.
 <br>
 <img src="https://raeel97-spill-the-t.s3.eu-west-1.amazonaws.com/media/create-issue.gif">